If you have celiac disease (CD) or would like to live gluten free, creating a safe kitchen makes this process less stressful.

 This how-to article delivers what you need to do to avoid gluten exposure.
 If you are gluten sensitive and not living with CD, you may not need to go to the extent described below; the choice is yours.

 This article is part two in a series of four, providing practical steps to survive and thrive in your own kitchen.
-(Check out part one: Do I Have Celiac Disease?)
+(Check out the other articles, Do I Have Celiac Disease?, Eating Out Gluten Free, and Top 4 Apps to Navigate Gluten Free.)

 Step 1: Purge